Vernon Hill (sculptor)

-Vernon Hill (1887–1972), born in Halifax, Yorkshire, England, was a sculptor, lithographer, illustrator and draughtsman.
+Vernon Hill (1887–1972), born in Halifax, West Riding of Yorkshire, England, was a sculptor, lithographer, illustrator and draughtsman.

 He began his work in print-making and lithography, and branched out into other artistic forms, such as sculpture.
 He illustrated several works and created etchings.
 His more notable works were commissions from Sir Edward Maufe for interior and exterior architectural sculptures on Maufe's buildings, including Guildford Cathedral, the Runnymede Memorial and several churches.